 The main parade with the iconic Nebuta floats will go from 5pm-8pm.
 However there will be music, dancing and street food all afternoon starting at 12pm.

 This event is running in conjunction with the Aomori Prefecture city of Kuroishi which has a Nebuta Festival in August (the more famous Nebuta Festivals take place in Aomori City and Hirosaki, but each city has their own festival with unique aspects).
-Visitors will be able to try Kuroishi-style yakisoba, and if you’re among the first 500 people to gather in the square before the parade, you can dance and chant (“ra-se-ra”) along with it.
+If you’re among the first 500 people to gather in the square before the parade, you can dance and chant along (“ra-se-ra”).